catalyst-network/Catalyst/README.md

 ## What is the Catalyst Network ?

-Catalyst Netwokr is the distributed operating system that enterprise and developers can get straight on.
+Catalyst Network is the distributed operating system that enterprise and developers can get straight on.
 No language barriers.
 No architecture constraints.
 Scalable, fast and lean.
 The first DLT that is fit for purpose.

 The decentralised protocol is designed from engineering first principles and built by an experienced team of software developers and financial service experts.
 With an enterprise focus it allows industries to leverage decentralisation into their operations.